As a medicine, it is used by injection into a vein to treat the low toxicity of blood calcium, blood potassium, and magnesium.

 It is recommended when potassium levels are high (> 6.5 mmol / L) or when the electrocardiogram (ECG) shows changes due to an increase in potassium in the blood.

-Although it does not have an effect on potassium levels in the blood, it reduces the excitability of cardiomyocytes, which reduces the likelihood of cardiac arrhythmias.
+Although it does not affect potassium levels in the blood, it reduces the excitability of cardiomyocytes, which reduces the likelihood of cardiac arrhythmias.

 Hydrofluoric acid burns

 Calcium gluconate gel preparations are used to treat hydrofluoric acid burns.
-This is because calcium gluconate reacts with hydrofluoric acid to form non-toxic and insoluble calcium fluoride.
+Calcium gluconate reacts with hydrofluoric acid to form non-toxic and insoluble calcium fluoride.

 Black widow spider bite